rival18/hacking_slot_machines/README.md

 - Run OCR text through a hand-designed brute-force search to get the most likely answer
 - Pass answer through text-to-speech engine and into hidden earpiece

 **Disclaimer: This lets you win trivia games, *provided you already have the answers*.
-Game legitimately aquired and not included for obvious reasons.
-This doesn't physically work unless you have authorized access to the machine.
-These machines aren't actually in circulation, you have to find them online and buy them.
-Be responsible, and have fun!**
+Game legitimately aquired and not included for obvious reasons.**

 ### The game